-Dr. d’Alpoim Guedes has co-edited one book and published numerous articles in venues such as PNAS, Science, and Current Anthropology.
+Dr. d’Alpoim Guedes has co-edited one book and published numerous articles in venues such as Science Advances, Proceedings of the National Academy of Sciences (PNAS), Science, and Current Anthropology.
 Her research has pioneered methods of understanding how changes in climate impacted ancient farmers through a combination of computational modeling and archaeobotanical research.
 Her research identified how and why a major transition in subsistence regimes took place on the Tibetan Plateau that resulted in a switch from farming systems based on millet to ones based on wheat and barley and agro-pastoralism.
 Her research also extends to modeling how changes in ancient sea-level impacted humans on the Chinese continental shelf.

 Dr. d’Alpoim Guedes primary region of focus is the Tibetan Plateau, where she directs a multi-disciplinary, National Science Foundation and National Geographic funded excavation project in the Jiuzhaigou National Park, Sichuan Province, China.